The Executive Who Couldn't Stop Working Late

 He was creating the very incompetence he feared.

 His exhaustion changed every interaction.
-By mid-afternoon, David was running on fumes — not from productive work, but from carrying the cognitive load of an entire operation on his own shoulders.
+By mid-afternoon, David was depleted — not from productive work, but from carrying an entire operation in his own head.
 His patience shortened.
 His feedback became curt.

 People learned to avoid him after 3pm, which meant decisions stalled, which meant more work backed up for the following morning, which meant he arrived earlier, stayed later, and grew more exhausted still.